 High Quality Photos in Any Lighting Condition

 Have you ever taken a photo at night only for it to turn out too dark and blurry or overly grainy?
-Shooting in low light presents the user with a number of technical hurdles, but thanks to the inclusion of Samsung’s Tetracell technology, the ISOCELL GN1 is capable of capturing crystal clear photos in any lighting condition.
+Shooting in low light presents the user with a number of technical hurdles, but thanks to the inclusion of Samsung’s Tetrapixel technology, the ISOCELL GN1 is capable of capturing crystal clear photos in any lighting condition.

-Unlike conventional RGB sensors, where pixels with different color filters are arranged in a mosaic pattern, Samsung’s Tetracell sensors arrange pixels with the same color filter right next to each other in groups of four.
+Unlike conventional RGB sensors, where pixels with different color filters are arranged in a mosaic pattern, Samsung’s Tetrapixel sensors arrange pixels with the same color filter right next to each other in groups of four.
 When shooting in low-light conditions, the sensor can treat those groups of four pixels as one big pixel, meaning that more light is let into the sensor for images that are brighter and feature less noise.
-Given that the ISOCELL GN1 features larger pixels than other sensors, the addition of Tetracell provides an even greater image quality boost for shooting in low-light conditions, while in bright lighting conditions the sensor uses a re-mosaic algorithm to rearrange the pixels into a conventional RGB pattern for higher-resolution images.
+Given that the ISOCELL GN1 features larger pixels than other sensors, the addition of Tetrapixel provides an even greater image quality boost for shooting in low-light conditions, while in bright lighting conditions the sensor uses a re-mosaic algorithm to rearrange the pixels into a conventional RGB pattern for higher-resolution images.